comcaptain/study/swift/CS193P Developing Apps for iOS/Lecture 3: MVVM and the Swift type system.md

 // And since we are not using index, so we can change index to _ {_ in "😀"}

+// You can even remove the in keyword, e.g. cards.firstIndex(where: {c in c.id == card.id}
+// You can replace it with
+cards.firstIndex(where: $0.id == card.id) // $0 represents the first argument in the closure
 ```

 ## static var and functions